sdrtn/Pizza_Order_System/README.md

 # Pizza_Order_System
-The system that takes pizza order from user.
-Then creates ".csv" table that keeps info that comes from user about payment, order and user.
+This study has been prepared to develop a system that takes pizza orders from the user.
+After the order is completed, it creates the ".csv" table where the information about the payment, order and user from the user is kept.
-This is designed for Global AI Pyhton Bootcamp 2023.
+This work is designed for Global AI Python Bootcamp 2023.